StoneT2000/trajectorytranslation/README.md

 For visualizations and videos see our project page: https://trajectorytranslation.github.io/

+All core components and major results have been open-sourced.

 ## Installation

 To get started, install the repo with conda as so